TG&Y: History

 Founded in 1935, the chain was headquartered in Oklahoma City and named for the last initials of its three founders: Rawdon E. Tomlinson, Enoch L. "Les" Gosselin, and Raymond A. Young.
 The three men each owned separate variety stores in Oklahoma when they met at a trade show in 1932.
 In 1935, the three pooled their financial resources to form the Central Merchandising Corporation and built a warehouse in Oklahoma City, allowing their stores to buy merchandise in bulk directly from manufacturers, instead of through wholesalers.
-They opened their first jointly-owned store in 1936.
+They opened their first jointly owned store in 1936.
 The owners' initials were ordered according to the ages of the three, with Tomlinson being the oldest.
 Raymond Young, the only partner remaining with the chain, oversaw operations until his retirement in 1970.
+Gosselin's 35 stores were the last to rebrand from his Gosselin's Store moniker to TG&Y 5¢ to $1 Stores.

-In 1957 TG&Y was acquired by Butler Brothers of Chicago, with the stipulation that Young's leadership remain unchanged.
+In 1957, the 125-store TG&Y chain was acquired by Butler Brothers of Chicago, with the stipulation that Young's leadership remain unchanged.
 After Young's retirement, leadership changed frequently.
 By this time, there were 127 retail stores.
 By 1960, the entire TG&Y operation had become a wholly owned subsidiary of City Products, a Chicago-based company which already operated other variety stores.
-In 1966, Household Finance Corporation (HFC) acquired City Products.
+City Products tried out a big-box store approach branded as a TG&Y Family Center.
+A 1961 Wall Street Journal article explained the "broad transformation" of the entire variety and dime store industry that was taking place as City Products was trying to update TG&Y's image.

+TG&Y's Family Center served as the company's first anchor tenant or anchor store in shopping centers as opposed to their secondary, interior stores and downtown locations that existed previously.
+City Products approach on TG&Y was similar to variety chains Woolworth's big box Woolco store and S.S.
+Kresge and W.T.
+Grant strategy with Kmart and Grant City anchor stores with food and drugs.
+The first two Family Center branded stores were in Oklahoma and were the first to have expanded food and drug departments.
+The 60,000 square foot store in Oklahoma City's Southern Hills Shopping Center was by far the chain's largest and most expensive store at $4 million.